 To be considered for the scholarship, prospective students must have a scholarship application as well as an admissions application submitted by Friday, March 6.
 The student’s admissions application does not need to be complete to be considered for the scholarship.
 For additional information about the Graduate Scholarship program, click here.

 The Auzenne Fellowship is designed to assist Florida's State Universities in increasing the enrollment of students who are enrolled in graduate study in disciplines in which there is under-representation.
 Under this program, graduate students are nominated to receive awards of $5,000 each ($2,500 per semester; fall/spring or both) for year-long, full-time study.
 Awards will not be granted to the same Auzenne Fellows for more than two academic years for those in Master's programs or four academic years for doctoral students.
 Students who were awarded previously and are eligible to renew need to submit a new application (supplemental documents do not need to be submitted).

 To be eligible, students must meet the following criteria:

 The Graduate School offers a limited number of grants each semester to graduate students pursuing experiences that are potentially transformative, both for advancing their scholarship and creativity and for expanding their future career opportunities.
-For 2014-2015, students may apply for grants of up to $500 in one of two categories.
+Students may apply for grants of up to $500 in one of two categories.